 SDF Number 259 Issued at 2200Z on 16 Sep 2017

 IA.
 Analysis of Solar Active Regions and Activity from 15/2100Z to 16/2100Z: Solar activity has been at very low levels for the past 24 hours.
 There are currently 1 numbered sunspot regions on the disk.

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (17 Sep, 18 Sep, 19 Sep).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and two (17 Sep, 18 Sep) and quiet to minor storm levels on day three (19 Sep).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to minor storm levels on day one (17 Sep) and quiet to active levels on days two and three (18 Sep, 19 Sep).